 Junior courses require that parents take the course with their child and attend each class with them.
 For Intermediate and Senior courses, a parent may sit in on classes, may have their child only partially involved in a course (example: A child may do the readings, sit in on discussion, but not do a written assignment; or they may do an assignment but remit to the parent instead of the tutor; or they may do the assignment and remit it to the tutor, but have it graded by the parent).
 WISDOM works to accommodate the wishes of the parent as long as it does not disturb others who are taking the course.
 Most parents have peripheral involvement, but it is always their prerogative to enter more fully into the process at any point in the term.
 WISDOM parents may audit any online course free of charge.

-* Out-of-Province registrants, Albertan notification-only students, and WISDOM alumni can register at any time, but will be placed on a waiting list until the first day of the month prior to course commencement (August 1 for Fall; January 1 for Spring).
+* Out-of-Province registrants, Albertan notification-only students, and WISDOM alumni can register at any time, but will be placed on a waiting list until the first day of 2 months prior to course commencement (July 1 for Fall term; December 1 for Spring term).
 At that date, if there is room remaining in the class, they will be registered in the course.

-WISDOM alumni who are interested in registering for an online course will be accepted according to the current out-of-Province student policy.
 To qualify as an alumnus, the student will have completed high school studies with the Gilbertine Institute alone.
 Alumni aged 19 and under qualify for participation in the online program.